Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/01-blocks/page-01.md

 <img src="../img/gallery-page.png" alt="simple gallery page" style="width: 200px;" />

+This page has 4 defined areas that display different content based on their type:
+1. image
+2. video
+3. audio
+4. social media sharing button for visitors to use

-You can see that there are 3 defined areas that display different content based on their type - photos, films, and drawings.
-Within each of these ares there might be a section for images, a slider (or scrollable gallery) to display those images interactively, and a decorative illustration.
+Within each of these ares there is a section for files, a slider (or scrollable gallery) to present those files interactively, and a decorative illustration.

 These sections, or _divisions_, help us control how content looks en masse, rather than element-by-element.
 This will become more apparent as we go on.